AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 ![alt text][image78]

 Figure below shows the number of prediction errors in each label.
 The labels on Speed Limit traffic signs are from 0 to 8 for 20km/h limit to 120km/h limit.
-The errors on those speed limit signs are relatively high for all training, validation, and testing datasets.
+The errors on those speed limit signs are relatively high.

 ![alt text][image70]

-Below are the traffic signs images the model failed to predict.
+Below are the images the model failed to predict.

 ![alt text][image71]

+Some of the images have severe occulusion, high contrast lighting, blur, warp, and/or too small in scale.
+Some, however, with no apparent obstackles for classification.

+The final accuracy of the model was 97.4%.
+This is not a satisfactory result for a practical application.
+The model needs more improvement.

 ---

 ## 4. Improvement on Deep Convolutional Neural Network

-The final accuracy of the model was 97.4%.
-This is not a satisfactory result for a practical application.

 Below is a list of topics I would like to learn more to further improve the model.